 James also put them out on social media and the response has been amazing.
 It’s been great seeing them being used in other departments too.

-We also had feedback about the wording in the ‘We are all only temporarily disabled’ poster.
+We also had feedback about the wording in the ‘We are all only temporarily not disabled’ poster.
 Some people thought it might be hard to read, particularly for those with dyslexia.
 This is true.
 However, it’s intended to be thought provoking and doesn't quite work if phrased differently.

 The statement relates to situations when people with an impairment are not disabled by the context.
 For example, a visually impaired person listening to a radio.
 We included 'Everyone has abilities, and limits to those abilities' as an alternative.